fluentlabs-xyz/tech-book/src/architecture/composability.md

 # Composability

-At the lowest level, Fluent L2 is a state tree that stores information about accounts and an execution runtime.
-Since only one account representation exists, the account structure must be adapted to all supported VMs.
-All EE account structures might be different; to solve this problem, so-called Compatibility Contracts are used.
-These contracts are required to simulate different environments, including EVM, SVM, etc.
+At its core, Fluent L2 is a state tree that stores information about accounts and an execution runtime.
+Since there is only one account representation, the account structure must be adapted to all supported VMs.
+Different execution environments (EEs) like EVM, SVM, etc., have varying account structures.
+To address this, we use Compatibility Contracts.
+These contracts simulate different environments, ensuring seamless integration.

+### Compatibility Contracts

-For example, EVM has instructions to interact with storage that are used to store information about modified cells inside the sub-trie of each account.
-Nested tries are not supported, so EVM’s storage layout needs to be mapped to the storage layout.
-The same can happen with obtaining context-specific information, including block or transaction details, like coinbase or transaction signer.
+For instance, EVM includes instructions to interact with storage, storing information about modified cells within each account's sub-trie.
+As nested tries are not supported, the EVM’s storage layout needs to be mapped to Fluent's storage layout.
+This also applies to retrieving context-specific information, such as block or transaction details like coinbase or transaction signer.

+### Challenges

-All execution environments (EVM, SVM, etc.) use not only different transaction and block structures but also different cryptography and address formats.
-This brings the biggest challenge to the Compatibility Contracts model because these EEs use different ways to compute paths inside the trie.
-This means that all these chains have different storage layouts and different ways to store and execute bytecode.
+Execution environments differ not only in transaction and block structures but also in cryptography and address formats.
+This variability presents a significant challenge for Compatibility Contracts because:

+- Different EEs compute paths inside the trie differently.
+- Each EE has a unique storage layout.
+- Bytecode storage and execution methods vary across chains.

+By using Compatibility Contracts,
+Fluent L2 ensures that these diverse environments can function cohesively within a unified state tree, overcoming the inherent differences in structure and cryptography.